-An accent wall is a portion of a room that has a special treatment -- and therefore garners special attention.
-Some walls become these focal points by default because they house the wide-screen, fireplace, or another naturally dominant feature.
+An accent wall is a portion of a room that has a special treatment—and therefore garners special attention.
+Some walls become a focal point by default because they house the wide-screen TV, fireplace, or another naturally dominant feature.
 A deliberate accent wall has a decorative component to it: It may be painted a bold color that's different than the other walls.
 It might be the only wall covered in artistic wallpaper.
-Or, you might choose to arrange your complete collection of vintage posters on an accent wall.
+Or you might choose to arrange your complete collection of vintage posters on an accent wall.
 The effect of this narrowly focused dose of design is to boost the room to a new level of liveliness.
 And it doesn't have to cost much.
 The point of an accent wall is to pack tons of style into a small area, so you often don't have to invest in a lot of materials to make the wall sing.
-As you can see in this laundry room, the accent wall pushes aside the utilitarian feel of the space by introducing color, pattern, and a touch of femininity -- all with just a few feet of wallpaper.
+As you can see in this room, the accent wall pushes aside the utilitarian feel of the space by introducing pattern and a touch of femininity—all with just a few feet of wallpaper.

-A roll of wallpaper is a great way to amplify the color and pattern in a room, but you can do just as much with a quart of paint.
-The trick to creating an accent wall with just paint is to choose a color that is boldly different but still works with the overall design of the room.
+Choose a roll of solid-color wallpaper or a quart of paint to amplify the color and pattern in a room.
+The trick to creating a single-color accent wall is to choose a color that is boldly different but still works with the overall design of the room.
 A random wall of raspberry pink won't make sense unless there's something else in the room that ties in to that color.
-In this bedroom, for instance, the robin's-egg blue hue of the accent wall is picked up in the pillow pattern and the duvet.
+The bright orange hue of this bedroom accent wall is picked up in the pillow pattern and the duvet.
 This accent wall performs an important function: It helps highlight the dramatically large headboard.
 Pushed against an ivory wall, the ornate headboard shape would not stand out and be as appreciated.